The pendant of my necklace is a silver Spanish cob in the denomination of 1 Real, a coin about the size of a penny. Here is its story, and mine.

 What Diego Gualpa discovered that day would change the lives of millions of people across the entire globe for centuries to come.
 He had quite literally stumbled upon the greatest silver strike in history: Potosí, the Bolivian mountain of silver, had a vein of high quality ore measuring one hundred metres long, four meters wide, and one hundred metres deep.

-Two hundred year later Spanish silver mines in the Americas had produced more than 40,000 tons of silver, most of it coming from Potosí, and by the end of the 18th century production had geared up even more: 150,000 tons of silver were shipped from Potosí by 1800.
+By the end of the 18th century Spanish silver mines in the Americas had produced over 150,000 tons of silver, most of it coming from Potosí.
 The influence of this wealth on world economies was unprecedented, funding massive expansion, new trade routes, innovation, building projects and numerous wars.
 Ultimately it also contributed to inflation and economic instability.

 The coin I have?
 It was minted in Potosí in 1676 or 1677 during the reign of the unfortunate Carlos II of Spain (the cob has a double year strike, so perhaps a mistake at the start of 1677?).
 By 1681 it had made its way by llama or mule over the Andes to Arica on the Pacific coast and then up to Callao, the port of Lima, capital of the Viceroyalty of Peru, where it probably spent some time in storage.
 The journey continued again in 1681 aboard the ship Santa Maria de la Consolacion which inexplicably left port without escort while carrying 146,000 pieces of eight (8 Reals) as well as a cargo of gold and silver ingots.